 If you have absolutely no other choice, you can also use the camera on your tablet to get that must-have shot.
 Just be aware you’ll look rather silly doing so.

 I carry a Samsung Galaxy S2.
 It has rapidly become an indispensable piece of travel technology, with all of my music, photos, apps, and entertainment stored on the microSD card, and was both cheaper and easier to customise than the iPhone I used to use.

 I made sure to buy the unlocked version of my phone, meaning that I can use a pre-paid SIM card anywhere in the world and take advantage of much cheaper calling and data rates.
 Your mobile company at home will charge incredibly high rates if you use your normal number overseas, making roaming calls and data prohibitively expensive for most travellers.

-Switching to a local cell company when you arrive in a country can save you a small fortune – I personally know people who accidentally left data enabled when on vacation for a week and came home to a several thousand dollar bill.
-If you can’t unlock your phone and absolutely have to use it while travelling, at least turn the data connection off to lessen the pain
+Switching to a local cell company when you arrive in a country can save you a small fortune.
+I personally know people who accidentally left data enabled when on vacation for a week and came home to a bill of several thousand dollars.
+If you can’t unlock your phone and absolutely have to use it while travelling, at least turn the data connection off to lessen the pain.

-I use literally dozens of travel apps, but three of the best are:
+I use dozens of travel apps, but three of the best are: